bd-studios.combd-studios.combd-studios.combd-studios.com

 INTERSECTION is a poetic interpretation of the artist’s roots in the rural south focusing on landscape, nature, and architecture.
 The photos were taken mostly in northwest Georgia in Chattooga, Walker, and Whitfield Counties.
 Early works from the series and the related Jordan’s Journey project were first displayed in 2012 at the Summerville Library in Chattooga County.
 Work from these projects has also been on view at local events in LaFayette and Villanow, GA and has been shown in galleries and alternative spaces in Chattanooga, TN; Dalton, GA; Portland, OR; Raleigh, NC; Richmond, BC (Canada); and New York City.
 Articles and photographs from the project have also been published in Georgia Backroads, a journal devoted to the artist’s home state.
 INTERSECTION is the artist’s first museum show and largest solo show to date.
 The show was funded by a successful Kickstarter campaign.
 It opened at Massillon Museum in March 2014.

 An exhibition catalog was published by bd-studios.com.
-Several other publications were part of the overall INTERSECTION project as well, including the INTERSECTION zine, The Mountain zine, the singing postcard set, and the We Are One People multiple.
+Several other publications were part of the overall INTERSECTION project, including the INTERSECTION zine, The Mountain zine, the singing postcard set, and the We Are One People multiple.

 INTERSECTION installation view